NCEAS/eml/docs/eml-semantic-annotations-primer.md

 If you want to read more about the W3C's Resource Description Framework (RDF) data model, graphs or the semantic web, there is supplemental material at the bottom of this primer.
 It is important to note that our approach of using annotations structured in the RDF specification is based on recommendations from the World Wide Web Consortium (W3C) about how a Semantic Web should be constructed.

 A semantic annotation involves the attachment ("annotation") of semantic metadata to a resource -- which in this context would be an EML element.
 A semantic annotation provides a pointer (HTTP URI) that should resolve (and dereference) to useful descriptions, definitions, or relationships that the annotated resource has, relative to other terms or resources, and do so in a computer-usable way.
+These "pointers" reference terms organized into web-accessible *knowledge graphs* (also called "ontologies").
 The process of creating semantic annotations may seem tedious, but the payoff is vastly enhanced information discovery and interpretation.
 Semantic annotations will make it easier for others to find and reuse your data (and thus give you credit).

 For  example, if a dataset is annotated as being about "carbon dioxide flux" and another dataset is annotated as being about "CO2 flux" the information system can recognize that these datasets are about equivalent concepts, because this equivalence can be indicated in a "computer-usable" way through the semantic annotation-- e.g. by sharing the same HTTP URI for their annotation.

-In another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time to the same mother, etc.).
+As another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time to the same mother, etc.).
+These different types of litter could be disambiguated because they would be annotated with different identifier (HTTP URI).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".
+This is possible because the identifier (HTTP URI) for "carbon dioxide flux" would be organized into a hierarchy in its knowlege graph, and represented in this case as a subclass of "carbon flux".

 **Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
 The examples here should also make clear that inconsistent annotations could create confusion.
 So be careful, and if you have questions, bring them up in your community for feedback.

+If you already understand the basics of how RDF and the Semantic Web work, and are eager to simply learn how to implement semantic annotations in your EML documents, feel free to skip the next two sections, and go directly to the section on "Semantic Annotations in EML 2.2.0".
+If you want a refresher on how these semantic annotations will work, and why they are immensely powerful, the next two sections may be helpful.

 ### Semantic triples

+Semantic annotations enable the creation of what are called *triples*, that are 3-part statements conforming to the W3C recommended *RDF data model* <https://www.w3.org/TR/rdf11-primer/>.

-Semantic annotations follow the RDF data model and use a *triple structure* to make statements about a *resource* (i.e., an object on the Web).
-A semantic triple is composed of three parts: a **subject**, a **predicate (object property or data property)**, and an **object**.
+A *triple* is composed of three parts: a **subject**, a **predicate (object property or data property)**, and an **object**.

 ```
 [subject] [predicate] [object]
 ```

-These components are analogous to parts of a sentence: the **subject** and **object** can be thought of as nouns in the sentence and the **predicate** (object property or data property) is akin to a verb or relationship that connects the **subject** and **object**.
+These components are analogous to parts of a sentence: the **subject** and **object** can be thought of as nouns in the sentence and the **predicate** (object property or data property)is akin to a verb or relationship that connects the **subject** and **object**.
 The semantic triple expresses a statement about the associated resource, that is generally the **subject**.

-Semantic annotations added to EML can be extracted and processed into a semantic web format, such as RDF/XML, such that the semantic statement(s), i.e. RDF triples, become interpretable by any machines that can process the W3C standard of RDF.
+The semantic annotations added to an EML document can be extracted and processed into a semantic web format, such as RDF/XML, such that the semantic statement(s), i.e. RDF triples, become interpretable by any machines that can process the W3C standard of RDF.
+Those RDF statements contribute to the Semantic Web.

 #### URIs
-Ideally, the components of the semantic triple should be globally unique and consist of resolvable HTTP uniform resource identifiers (URIs; or more formally, IRI's).
+Ideally, the components of the semantic triple should be globally unique and persistent (unchanging), and consist of resolvable/dereferenceable HTTP uniform resource identifiers (URIs; or more formally, IRI's).
 The *subjects* of most EML semantic annotations will likely be HTTP URI's that identify the dataset resource itself, or specific attributes or other features within a dataset.
-The *objects* of EML semantic annotations, as well as the *predicates* that relate the subject to the object, will most typically be HTTP URI references to terms in controlled vocabularies accessible through the Web, so that users (or computers) can dereference the URI's and look up precise definitions and relationships of these resources to other terms.
+The *objects* of EML semantic annotations, as well as the *predicates* that relate the subject to the object, will most typically be HTTP URI references to terms in controlled vocabularies (also called "knowledge graphs", or "ontologies") accessible through the Web, so that users (or computers) can dereference the URI's and look up precise definitions and relationships of these resources to other terms.

-An example of a URI is "http://purl.obolibrary.org/obo/ENVO_00000097", which resolves to the term "desert area" in the Environment Ontology (ENVO), when entered into the address bar of a web browser.
+An example of a URI is "http://purl.obolibrary.org/obo/ENVO_00000097", when entered into the address bar of a web browser, resolves to the term with a label of "desert area" in the Environment Ontology (ENVO).
 Users can learn what this URI indicates and explore how the term is related to other terms in the ontology simply by dereferencing its URI in a web browser.
+All those other aspects you see  on the Web page describing "http://purl.obolibrary.org/obo/ENVO_00000097" are from RDF statements (triples) that have been rendered into HTML.
+From here, you might realize that a better annotation for your object might be "http://purl.obolibrary.org/obo/ENV0_00000172", which is a "sandy desert".

-An RDF triple might be constructed as follows, with subject URI, predicate URI, and object URI:
+An RDF triple can be constructed as follows, with subject URI, predicate URI, and object URI:

    <<https://doi.org/10.6073/pasta/06db7b16fe62bcce4c43fd9ddbe43575>>